 It must be enjoyable.

-Sure, this is pretty obvious, but if you don’t like it you won’t do it.
+Sure, this is pretty obvious, but if you don’t like it, you won’t do it.
 Each of us likes something different.
 So, you do you.
-Find what you like and go with it.
+Find what you want and go with it.

 There is another component here as well.
-You not only have to like what you are doing, but where you are doing it.
-Don’t get a great new piece of exercise equipment and put if in a dark corner of your basement.
-You don’t really like the basement so you’re not inclined to go there to work out.
-So, create your workout space in a place where you want to be whether this is in your house or in a gym or exercise studio.
+You not only have to like what you are doing but where you are doing it.
+Don’t get a great new piece of exercise equipment and put it in a dark corner of your basement.
+You don’t like the basement, so you’re not inclined to go there to work out.
+So, create your workout space in a place where you want to be, whether this is in your house or a gym or exercise studio.

 It’s easier to stay motivated as part of a team or a community.

-There are very few truly solo sports.
-Even a sport like golf, which is primarily a solo competition, has team events even on the pro level.
+There are very few genuinely solo sports.
+Even a game like golf, which is primarily a solo competition, has team events also on the pro level.

-Not only is it more fun to workout with someone else, you can get a better workout, and you’re held accountable to do your workouts.
+Not only is it more fun to work out with someone else, but you can also get a better workout, and you’re held accountable to do your exercises.
 My office staff agrees.
-Here are Natasha, Tressa and Christy running the Butterfly 5k together.
+Here are Natasha, Tressa, and Christy running the Butterfly 5k together.

 Almost everything I have done has been as a part of a team, a club, or a community.
 My current exercise of choice is our Peloton Exercise bike.
-Apart from the mechanics of the bike and excellence of the instructors, Peloton is actively changing the paradigm of home exercise by allowing you to take classes on demand, and workout with an instructor as though you were in the class real time.
-The sense of community is a real focus, and very encouraging for their riders.
-Other popular workout communities are Orange Theory and Cross Fit.
+Apart from the mechanics of the bike and excellence of the instructors, Peloton is actively changing the paradigm of home exercise by allowing you to take classes on demand and workout with an instructor as though you were in the class in real-time.
+The sense of community is a real focus and very encouraging for their riders.
+Other popular workout communities are Orange Theory and Cross-Fit.